AlassaneSow/Relampago-population-genomics/Genotype environment association/README.md

 RDA and Univariate associations also annotate loci.
 Based on Sonstebo 2022.

-This is largely based on the Detecting multilocus adaptation using Redundancy Analysis (RDA) vignette in [Population Genetics in R](https://popgen.nescent.org/2018-03-27_RDA_GEA.html).
+This is largely based on the Detecting multilocus adaptation using Redundancy Analysis (RDA) vignette in [Population Genetics in R](https://popgen.nescent.org/2018-03-27_RDA_GEA.html) and code provided by Krah et al 2026.
 Before using R, we have to reformat the data so it can be used.
 In the terminal we run:
 ```console
 plink --tped yournameoffile.tped --tfam yournameoffile.tfam --recode A --out yournameoffile